jofas/blog/content/003-mongodump-archive-to-json/index.md

 an archive.
 `bsondump` is not able to work with archives, an exclusive feature of `mongodump` and `mongorestore`.

-TODO: I was hoping to get the data without a MongoDB instance

 TODO: cargo crate files (cargo package -- tarball) and java jars (zip)